SAP-samples/integration-mcp-gateway/tutorials/composed-mcp-server/exercises/ex2/README.md

 An AI agent is only as useful as the data it can reach.
 Getting it to enterprise data safely is the challenge.

-In this exercise, you will wrap the Business Data Graph from Exercise 1 as an **MCP Server** — the standardized bridge between enterprise APIs and AI agents.
+In this exercise, you will wrap the Business Data Graph from [Exercise 1](../ex1/README.md) as an **MCP Server** — the standardized bridge between enterprise APIs and AI agents.
 You will deploy a MCP artifact, publish it as a product, and retrieve the OAuth credentials that authorize agent access.
 By the end, your supply risk data is accessible to any MCP-compatible agent — secured, governed, and ready.

-> For a deeper understanding of the MCP paradigm in SAP Integration Suite, refer to [API-Centric Integration in SAP Integration Suite: A New Paradigm for API & MCP](https://community.sap.com/t5/technology-blog-posts-by-sap/api-centric-integration-in-sap-integration-suite-a-new-paradigm-for-api-amp/ba-p/14438245)
+> [!NOTE]

----
+> For a deeper understanding of the **Model Context Protocol (MCP)** and **MCP paradigm in SAP Integration Suite**, refer to [What is the Model Context Protocol (MCP)?](https://modelcontextprotocol.io/docs/2026-07-28/getting-started/intro) and [API-Centric Integration in SAP Integration Suite: A New Paradigm for API & MCP](https://community.sap.com/t5/technology-blog-posts-by-sap/api-centric-integration-in-sap-integration-suite-a-new-paradigm-for-api-amp/ba-p/14438245)

 > [!IMPORTANT]
 > Add your participant number to the end of every artifact you create.
 Wherever you see `XX` in the steps below, replace it with your assigned number (e.g. participant `03` uses `plantsupplyrisk_03` for the MCP Server, `plantsupplyriskProduct-03` for the Product, and `plantsupplyriskSubscription-03` for the Subscription).